 Gillian is an assistant professor in International Peace Studies and course coordinator for the PG Diploma in Conflict and Dispute Resolution Studies.
 Much of her teaching and research focuses on gender issues as they shape politics, peace and conflict.
-She has served on the School of Religion Executive - previously as Head of Discipline in the Irish School of Ecumenics and currently as Global Relations Director for the School of Religion.
+She has served on the School Executive - previously as Head of Discipline in the Irish School of Ecumenics and currently as Global Relations Director for the School of Religion, Theology and Peace Studies.
 She's also the mother of three teenage boys.

-Jake is Assistant Professor of Theological Ethics in the School of Religion.
+Jake is Assistant Professor of Theological Ethics in the School of Religion, Theology, and Peace Studies.
 He's served as Director of Research, chair of the School Research Ethics Committee, and chair of the Arts, Humanities, and Social Sciences Faculty Research Ethics Committee.
 His research focuses on constructive theology and climate change, queer theory and ecological politics.
 He's passionate about LGBTQ+ justice, and spoke about the intersection of faith and sexuality at the opening of Dublin Pride in 2018.